scoolerh/Ultimetrics/README.md

 ```
 ## Contributing

-For questions about the project or contributing to the project, reach out the [Eric Alexander](https://cs.carleton.edu/faculty/ealexander/).
+For questions about the project or contributing to the project, reach out to [Eric Alexander](https://cs.carleton.edu/faculty/ealexander/).